Skip to main content

 Webhook actions

-Each webhook configuration pairs a lifecycle event with a target URL.
+Each webhook configuration pairs a lifecycle event (the event trigger) with a target URL.
 When the event occurs on a request, Go Autonomous posts data to that URL.

 EventWhen it fires